Osaka Prefecture: Demographics

 According to the 2005 Population Census of Japan, Osaka prefecture has a population of 8,817,166, an increase of 12,085, or 0.14%, since the Census of year 2000.

-As of 2020 this prefecture has about 99,000 ethnic Korean persons, the largest such population of any prefecture in Japan.
-Osaka City.
-As of 2013 most ethnic Korean children attend ordinary Japanese public schools, although some Korean schools operated by the Chongryon and classes for ethnic Koreans had opened in the prefecture.
+As of 2022, the prefecture has about 93,000 ethnic Korean persons, the largest such population of any prefecture in Japan.
+As of 2013, most ethnic Korean children attend ordinary Japanese public schools, although some Korean schools operated by the Chongryon and classes for ethnic Koreans had opened in the prefecture.
 During the Japanese rule of Korea many ethnic Koreans came to the Osaka area to look for work.
 Many people from Jeju came to the Osaka area after a 1922 ferry line between Osaka and Jeju opened.
 During World War II Japanese authorities forced additional ethnic Koreans to move to the Osaka area.